-Napping, shearing or sueding whatever you think of, they all are used to raise fibers from the fabric surface.
+Napping, shearing or sueding whatever you think of, all are used to raise fibers from the fabric surface.
 These all are finishing types to improve the softness and comfort of the fabric.
+There are some basic differences between napping, sueding and shearing.

 Sueding is done to cut surface fibers and produce a fuzz, a suede-like surface on the fabric.
-Sueding can be carried out in both the dry and wet state.
+Sueding can be carried out in both the dry and wet states.

 Fibers are raised from the fabric surface by using wire-covered rolls to “dig out” individual fiber ends to the surface.